kethan1/Bias-Buster/README.md

 Due to the nature of Chrome extensions, using a Javascript framework is significantly more complicated than using pure HTML and requires significantly more setup which we were not familiar with.
 Because of this, we decided forgo using a framework and chose to code our app without one instead.
 While we did save on needless errors and configuration by not using a framework, needing to manually manipulate the DOM increased development time and the complexity of the code.
 Additionally, Chrome extensions have stricter CSP requirements (they only support a subset of the specification), so we had to learn how to navigate around these.

+## Running Locally

+### Running the Flask Backend

+Setup up a MongoDB database instance either through MongoDB cloud or locally.
+Create a `.env` file and create a key `MONGO_URI`.
+Set the value of the key equal to the URL of the database you generated earlier.

+### Running the Extension

+To run the TailwindCSS CLI (needed for bundling only necessary files), run the command `npm run tailwind-build` (or `npm run tailwind-build-watch`).

+Then, run `npm run webpack-build-dev` (or `npm run webpack-build-prod` for production) to bundle the files.

+After that, enable developer mode on the extensions page in a Chromium browser and click on `Load Unpacked` and select the `dist` folder created in the last step.